pr3mnarayan/CrimesAgainstChildren2022/README.md

-# Crimes Against Children Analysis in India (2022) using Julia
+# Crimes Against Children in India (2022): Data Cleaning, Analysis, and Visualization Using Julia

 This project analyzes state-wise crime data against children in India for the year 2022, leveraging **Julia** for data cleaning, exploration, and static visualizations.
 The aim is to uncover key patterns across states, crime categories, and gender, providing insights for awareness and policy considerations.